sadielbartholomew/cylc/sphinx-doc/user-guide/suite-configuration.rst

 sufficient to allow test suites to be defined by dependency graph alone.
 The *script* item, for example, defaults to code that prints a message then sleeps for between 1 and 15 seconds and exits.
-Default values are documented with each item in~\ref{SuiteRCReference}.
+Default values are documented with each item in :ref:`SuiteRCReference`.
 You can override the defaults or provide your own defaults by explicitly configuring the root namespace.